Make your own homemade acne cream to calm and balance oily, acne-prone skin.

 FYI: Stearic Acid is a waxy natural acid found in animal and vegetable fats that emulsifies, thickens and stabilizes lotions and creams.
 (The stearic acid from Mountain Rose is vegetable-based.)

-My favorite supplier for aromatherapy recipe ingredients is Mountain Rose Herbs.
-Their prices are excellent, their staff are friendly and helpful, and their quality is good.
+My favorite supplier for aromatherapy recipe ingredients like witch hazel and aloe is Mountain Rose Herbs.
+Their prices are excellent and their quality is good.
 Here's some quick links to the ingredients you'll need for this homemade acne cream...

-Here's a few more acne recipes to get you started...
+Next...
+Here's a bunch more acne recipes to explore.
+Enjoy!